 To verify that your insurance covers nutrition counseling, call the number on the back of your insurance card and ask the following questions listed below.
 Be sure to write down answers, along with the reference number, somewhere that you can refer back to later.

 - Is Ruby Oak Nutrition (NPI number 1629731419) currently an in-network provider for my plan?

 - Does my plan cover outpatient nutrition therapy CPT codes 97802 (medical nutrition therapy – assessment), 97803 (medical nutrition therapy – follow up), or S9470 (“nutritional counseling”)?

 - Do I have any nutrition counseling visits covered under the preventative care portion of my plan, (ICD-10 code z71.3)?
 If so, how many?

-- Due to the COVID-19 pandemic, do I currently have coverage for services provided via telehealth?
+- Do I have coverage for services provided via telehealth?

 - Do I need a physician referral for nutrition counseling?

 - Do I have a deductible for “nutritional counseling services?”
 If so, how much is it and how much has been met so far?

 - Is there a copayment for each visit?